Beyond-Finance/feature_map/readme/getting-started/configuration.md

 # for each feature based on team assignments.
 skip_code_ownership: false

-# Expects feature annotations only for files owned
-# by the given teams unless disabled (of the assigned_globs, above).
+# Allows the validation check to ignore files assigned to teams other than
-# Must be null when skipping code ownership.
+# those specified here.
+Must be null when skipping code ownership.
 require_assignment_for_teams:
   - Onboarding